 I believe that AIM is at a point of a major shift of focus.
 For most of our history we have been pioneers, doers, people who went into the forests of Congo or the urban deserts of North Africa to bring the gospel to the unreached.
 And this will certainly continue.
 But as we go, might we become, more and more, a mission that invites, equips, sends, trains, serves, or encourages African workers to do the same – whether together with our workers or as part of new initiatives and teams?
 Can our focus shift, from that of mostly doing to include that of mobilizing?

 In another Horn country, the last country my family served in before moving to the UK, we shared the gospel with local Muslims, and by God’s grace saw fruit in our labors.
 But we spent much more time in equipping the few local believers.
 We also had some wonderful partnerships with proximate Ethiopian Christians.
 After 3 years, the government kicked us out.
 But the locals are still there – persecuted, struggling, but still ministering.
 The Ethiopians we knew got kicked out too.
 But others are there, and more will come.
 And the Kingdom of God continues to advance.

-More articles in this series on African Mobilization:
+More stories in this series on African Mobilization: